Here’s how new and existing Lloyds customers can get it.

 How existing Lloyds customers can get the bonus

-This means anyone who took advantage of the first switching deal for Lloyds back in 2019 (like me) will be able to get money again – as long as you didn’t get the cash this summer.
+For Lloyds, this is currently April 2020 (previously this was April 2019, but it changed in the summer of 2022 but hasn’t budged since).
+This means anyone who took advantage of the first switching deal for Lloyds back in 2019 will be able to get money again

 Which Lloyds account should I choose?

-If you need travel and mobile insurance, as well as breakdown cover, then these accounts might be worth keeping.
-The Silver accounts are cheaper at £10 a month as they offer European cover only, which might work out a decent deal if you’re not going further away.
+If you need travel and mobile insurance, as well as breakdown cover, then the other accounts might be worth keeping.
+The Club Lloyds Silver account is cheaper at £10 a month as it offers European cover only, which might work out a decent deal if you’re not going further away.

-However for worldwide cover, as offered by the Platinum accounts, I’d look at cheaper alternatives, such as from Nationwide.
+However for worldwide cover, as offered by the Club Lloyds Platinum account, I’d look at cheaper alternatives, such as from Nationwide.
 And of course, you might not need all the insurance policies, in which case it can be better to buy them on their own.